We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-We’re more than a year into the COVID-19 pandemic, and just about everyone is desperate to take a vacation.
+We’re more than 2 years into the COVID-19 pandemic, and just about everyone is desperate to take a vacation.

 “Many travelers are likely to dip their toes back into travel cautiously and stick with the outdoor-focused trips that became especially popular during the pandemic,” says Melanie Lieberman, the senior travel editor at The Points Guy.